Put those pumpkin guts to work! Use the seeds to make these easy, yet awesome smoked pumpkin seeds with my step by step recipe.

 While the plaids abound, so do the pumpkins.
 Pumpkins mean pumpkin carving.
 Pumpkin carving means pumpkin seeds.

-Pumpkin seeds mean roasted pumpkin seeds!
+Pumpkin seeds mean smoked pumpkin seeds, obviously!

 Smoked Pumpkin Seeds Tips and Tricks

-SOAK the seeds in salted water.
+No. 1 --> Soak the seeds in salted water.
 I just run a bowl of cool water, a few quick pinches of salt, then soak for a couple of hours before baking.
 The slightly salty water will help absorb the smoke flavour and also help the seeds get nice and crispy!

-SQUEEZE the guts.
+No. 2 --> Squeeze the guts.
 No, really, squeeze the stringy insides once you've got them in the bowl and the seeds will just pop right out!

 How To Smoke Pumpkin Seeds:

-How to Store Pumpkin Seeds:
+How to Store Smoked Pumpkin Seeds:

 I might be the queen of mason jars.
 I talk about them all the time and use them for literally everything.
 They are the best storage option for soooooo many things.
 These pumpkin seeds included.